PSRewired/FragmentServer/README.md

 The `docs/` directory within this repo documents various aspects of Fragment and is constantly being updated.
 The documentation is structured for `mkdocs` and can be rendered in the browser, or viewed by a markdown editor of your choice.

+If you wish to view the docs here on Github, you can click [Here](docs/index.md)

 ## Contributors
 A huge thanks to the following people who contribute to this project!
 (Contributions are always welcome!
 For more information, see [here](docs/about/contributing.md))